AntonTheDev/FlightLayout/README.md

                         verticalOffset   : CGFloat = 0.0)
 ```

-There are two enumerators defined for horizontal and vertical alignment.
-These are the magic options that allow you to align the calling view relative to another frame.

 When performing animations, there often comes a need to calculate the frame to perform an animation.
 The following method returns a precalculate the frame based on the method parameters included, without actuially setitng it on the callign view.
-The `align` method actually this method to calculate it's final value.
+The `align` method actually this to calculate it's final value.

 ```